alexletov/fs-rfe/README.md

 fs-rfe
 ======

-Script, providing all functionality to build your own booking system for Real Flight Events.
+CMS for build your own booking system for virtual Real Flight Event.